• Skip to main content

 2 uncooked sea bass filets on black cutting board next to ramekins of olive oil and seasonings

-Heat olive oil in a skillet until shimmering.
+Heat a heavy skillet over medium heat.
+Add olive oil and heat until shimmering.
 Place fish, skin side down, and sear until it releases from the pan (about 4 min).
 Flip the filet over and sear the other side until the flesh is opaque.
 I’m using my favorite cast-iron skillet for this recipe, but any skillet works.

 tongs turning pan seared sea bass pan in iron skillet showing seared top of filet